My Thoughts On Purplebricks – Read It If You Want

 Why are there so many negative reviews of Purplebricks?

-First and foremost, remember, Purplebricks have changed ownership, so the reviews prior 2024 (which is 99% of them) were under old management.
-Make of that what you will.
+First and foremost, Purplebricks have recently changed ownership, so the reviews prior 2024 (which is 99% of them) were under old management.
+I’m not saying they’re better or worse now, I’m just stating the facts.

 But besides from that, I do want to touch on why I believe online estate agents, as a whole, tend to receive negative reviews.
-While Purplebricks holds the top spot in popularity and consequently catch the brunt of the bullets, I believe there’s a pervasive misunderstanding surrounding all online agents that contributes to, perhaps, unjust negativity.
-Of course, some are legit warranted, I’m not excusing those.
+While Purplebricks holds the top spot in popularity and consequently catch the brunt of the bullets, I believe there’s a misunderstanding surrounding all online agents that contributes to, perhaps, unjust negativity (of course, many of the scathing reviews will also be rightly deserved, I’m not excusing any of those.).

-There is an abundance of positive reviews left by satisfied customers that have used an online estate agent, but there’s obviously also no shortage of the scathing ones.
+There is an abundance of positive reviews left by satisfied customers that have used an online estate agent, but there’s obviously also no shortage of total annihilation.
 But I have a theory, which is based on thousands of reviews I’ve been sad enough to trawl though.

 I firmly believe that the majority of them [the negative reviews from sellers] stem from mismanaged expectations.
-In other words, customers strolled into their local McDonalds and came out lack lustred because they weren’t served at the table.
+In other words, customers strolled into their local McDonalds and left feeling underwhelmed and demoralised because no one served them at the table.

 Simply, you are NOT going to receive the local high-street agent experience with any online estate agent, because that’s NOT what you’re signing up for or paying for!